The way to the billion

 When asked what he does, when he does not work, he has to think a long time.
 And Handy and Notizblog for new ideas are always handy, even at night.

 Always look for improvements

-After all, that too is part of the entrepreneurial recipe for success: the ability to learn from mistakes and constantly seek improvements.
-"Learning is a constant process.
+Because that is also part of the entrepreneurial recipe for success: the ability to learn from mistakes and constantly seek improvements.
+“Learning is an ongoing process.

-The success of Shutterstock is ultimately the result of mistakes made in previous foundations, "says Jon Oringer.
+Shutterstock's success is ultimately the result of mistakes in previous startups, ”says Jon Oringer.
 And Skulli Mogensen describes the dot-com crash as one of his worst and most crucial experiences.

 Prerequisites for success

 Self-determination, hard work and learning ability as a prerequisite for success?
 Yes, but not only.
 Mogensen recognized, for example, at the Icelandic banking crash 2008 that there were new possibilities here - and took over a bank first.
 And Oringer already worked with 15 as a thriving guitar instructor.